koweratus/SilverCare/README.md

 HOW TO USE THE APP:

 Android users:
-  -> simply download .apk file provided in repository
+  1) Simply download .apk file provided in this repository

 Iphone users:
+  1) Download .apk file from this repository.
-  Download Android emulator of your choice (preferably BlueStacks).
+  2) Download Android emulator of your choice (preferably BlueStacks).
+  3) Once you have downloaded BlueStacks, press on Install Apk on right toolbar and choose .apk file you downloaded from this repository.
+  4) Run the app.